 Scoping: We assess your current plans & understand your assets and vulnerabilities.
 We review current compliance with data protection and business continuity best practice.

-Exercise: We plan & carry out the Cyber Attack Response Simulation with your incident response team and crucial staff.
+Exercise: We plan & carry out the Cyber Attack War Game with your incident response team and crucial staff.
 We deliver a hot debrief after the exercise.